AlexChekel1337/ACSideMenuController/README.md

 ### v1.1
 - Added support for `UIStoryboard`
-- Added the abilty to customize behavior visuals using Interface Builder
+- Added the abilty to customize behavior and visuals using Interface Builder
 - Fixed issue with shadow

 ## Author